 F.E.
 Warren AFB does not duplicate sampling conducted by BOPU.
-Table 1, Inorganic Contaminants and Table 2, Other Sampled Contaminants below list all of the drinking water contaminants that were collected and/or detected during the calendar year of this report.
+Table 1, Per- and polyfluoroalkyl substances (PFAS) and Table 2, Other Sampled Contaminants below list all the drinking water contaminants that were collected and/or detected during the calendar year of this report or new info on substance was published.
 Regulatory contaminant sampling frequency is based on the likelihood of changes in concentration; therefore, not all contaminants are sampled for each year.